Recommended for investors and traders speaking German and focusing on European securities

 - Trading fees occur when you trade.
 These can be commissions, spreads, financing rates and conversion fees.

 - Non-trading fees include charges not directly related to trading, like withdrawal fees or inactivity fees.

-In the sections below, you will find the most relevant fees of Flatex for each asset class.
-For example, in the case of stock investing, commissions are the most important fees.
+In the sections below, you will find the most relevant fees of flatex for each asset class.
+For example, in the case of stock investing the most important fees are commissions.

-To have a clear overview of Flatex's fees, let's start with the trading fees.
+To have a clear overview of flatex, let's start with the trading fees.

-If you prefer stock trading on margin or short sale, you should check Flatex's financing rates.
+If you prefer stock trading on margin, you should check flatex's margin rates.

 |EUR margin rate||7.9%||4.0%||0.8%|

 To have a clear picture on forex fees we calculated a forex benchmark fee for major currency pairs.
 This catch-all benchmark includes commissions, spreads and financing costs for all brokers.